Cosedn/SC21Program/Tensor Factorization GPU/Readme.md

 ## 1 Description

-This project includes the CUDA implementations of 3 sparse tensor PARAFAC(CP) decomposition algorithms: KroMagnon-TF, Hogwild!, and CUSNTF.
+This project includes the CUDA implementations of three sparse tensor PARAFAC(CP) decomposition algorithms: KroMagnon-TF, Hogwild!, and CUSNTF.
 The project include four programs and a dataset "yelp-small".
 Each program is in a folder.
 The folders are described as follows:

 |  FOLDER NAME       | DESCRIPTION |
 | ---------------- | ----------- |